johnnyreilly/azdo-npm-auth/README.md

 },
 ```

 However, as you're probably noticing, this approach requires having multiple `package.json`s and only having the `.npmrc` file in the nested one.
 Assuming that works for you, brilliant.
-It may not - don't worry.
-We'll talk about that in a second.
+It may not.

 The `--yes` flag above skips having npm challenge the user as to whether to download the package; useful in a CI environment.